zorrocrisis/CharacterLevelMachineTranslation/README.md

 </p>

 <p align="center">
-  <i>Figure 1 - Some examples of spanish sentences, their correct english translations and the model's predicted translations</i>
+  <i>Figure 1 - Some examples of spanish sentences, their correct english translations and the model's predicted english equivalents</i>
 </p>

 The following document indicates how to access and utilise the source code.
 It also contains a brief analysis of the implementation and results.